 * These three songs require preparation in Music Class.

 Program Funding: Encore!
-Kids is a public-private partnership between The Carolina Philharmonic/Orchestra 2.100 and a local School System.
-In the pilot version in Moore County, NC, The Carolina Philharmonic partners with Moore County Schools; the program is made possible through generous funding through hundreds of local citizens and major funding from The Milwaukee Foundation and an Anonymous Donor.
+Kids is a public-private partnership.
+In Moore County, NC, The Carolina Philharmonic partners with Moore County Schools; the program is made possible through generous funding through hundreds of local citizens.

 Costs: Encore!
 Kids costs on average $50 per child.
 (The per child cost will decrease significantly as the program scales.)
 The Carolina Philharmonic presently serves more than 3,500 children annually through their educational outreach programs, requiring raising $175,000.